-Enter the legal last name, the maiden name if applicable, the legal first name, and the middle name of the customer.
+DESCRIPTION: Enter the legal last name, the maiden name if applicable, the legal aliases.

 The name fields only accept letters, hyphens, apostrophe, and spaces.
 Do not use parentheses, quotes or AKA.
-Do not use nicknames or aliases.
+Do not use nicknames or

 Last Name: Up to 50 characters Maiden Name: Up to 50 characters First Name: Up to 50 characters Middle Name: Up to 50 Characters Suffix: Only report Jr., Sr., II, III, IV, V